Dysfibrinogenemia

 Acquired dysfibrinogenemia occurs most often in patients with severe liver disease.
 The impairment of fibrinogen, which is synthesized in the liver, is due to a structural defect caused by an increased carbohydrate content that interferes with the polymerization of the fibrin, depending on the degree of abnormality of the fibrinogen molecule.
 Rarely, dysfibrinogenemia may also be associated with malignancies, most commonly primary or secondary liver tumors, but acquired dysfibrinogenemia has also been reported in patients with renal cell carcinoma.

-One of the rarer disorders of coagulation is congenital dysfibrinogenemia, a qualitative abnormality of the fibrin molecule.
+Congenital dysfibrinogenemia, a qualitative abnormality of the fibrin molecule, is one of the rarer coagulation disorders.
 Multiple variations of these dysfibrinogenemias have been elucidated.
 Each is named for the city where it was first discovered.
 With only rare exceptions, the congenital dysfibrinogenemias are inherited in an autosomal dominant or codominant fashion.
-Depending on the fibrinogen abnormality, defects may occur in one or more of the steps in fibrin clot formation, although the most common defect involves polymerization of the fibrin monomer.[5]
+Depending on the fibrinogen abnormality, defects may occur in one or more of the steps in fibrin clot formation, although the most common defect involves polymerization of the fibrin monomer.[6]

 Bleeding may ensue when a fibrin clot forms that cannot be effectively stabilized.
 Bleeding in patients with congenital dysfibrinogenemia tends to be relatively mild or even absent; it is only a laboratory curiosity and is not life threatening.
 In contrast to the bleeding experienced by approximately half of the patients with congenital dysfibrinogenemia, one subset of patients (diagnosed with fibrinogen Oslo I) has an abnormal fibrinogen that is associated with thromboembolic complications that are often relatively mild.
 The abnormal fibrinogen in these patients forms a fibrin clot that is resistant to fibrinolysis by plasmin.[7]